JekkuChen/Alternating-Algo-WEC-P/README.md

 Programming Team #3

 ## Description
-Cleaning algorithm to determine best location for robot placement and pathfinding route to clean all tiles Code in C++
+Cleaning algorithm to determine best location for robot placement and pathfinding route to clean all tiles
+Programmed in C++